 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Sycrest® 5 mg and 10 mg Sublingual Tablets; Lundbeck Limited, The electronic Medicines Compendium.
-Dated February 2013.
+Manufacturer's PIL, Sycrest® 5 mg and 10 mg Sublingual Tablets; Organon Pharma (UK) Ltd, The electronic Medicines Compendium.
+Dated March 2021.